Cantem/react-express-news-app/README.md

 [1] webpack 5.57.1 compiled successfully in 5930 ms
 [0] Server running on port 5000
 ```

+Alternatively, you can run `npm run start:server` in the root directory and then change directory to client and run `npm start` (separate terminals).

 For easier development experience there's some mockData available at `client/src/api/mockData.js`.